daphnevee/learn-python/README.md

 # HackerRank-10-Days-of-Statistics
-My solutions for HackerRank's 10 Days of Statistics challenge using Python 3 language
+This repository contains my solutions for HackerRank's 10 Days of Statistics challenge using Python 3 language.